Getting your home ready

 Your OT will do the following.

-- Assess your current home environment.
+• Assess your current home environment.
 They can do this using photos and room measurements which your family or carer can provide.
-If necessary, they will visit your home.
+In some cases, they will visit your home.

-- Complete a care package referral to your local social services provider.
-This will set out how to meet your needs in your home microenvironment and whether your family or carer needs help with moving furniture.
+• Complete a care package referral to your local social services provider.
+This will set out how to meet your needs in your microenvironment and whether your family or carer needs help with moving furniture.

 Home equipment